-The practitioners of various therapies and self-help practices say that with the right deep breathing, the body is cleansed.
+The practitioners of various therapies and self-help practices say that the body is cleansed with the right deep breathing.
 What do they mean by that?

 It is claimed that anyone who can consciously reduce their respiration rate wins enormously.
-What are the benefits and what frequency should we strive for?
+What are the benefits, and what frequency should we strive to approach?

-An adult breathes an avert is more beneficial to breathe more at once, but less often the age of 14 times a minute, usually between 10 and 18 times.
-Children breathe more often – 20-30, infants 30-40, and newborns 40-50 times a minute.
-The average volume of one breath is 500-600 ml per adult, which makes the volume per minute 7.0 – 8.5 liters.
+An adult breathes an avert more beneficial to breathe more at once, but less often the age of 14 times a minute, usually between 10 and 18 times.
+Children live more often – 20-30, infants 30-40, and newborns 40-50 times a minute.
+The average volume of one breath is 500-600 ml per adult, making the volume per minute 7.0 – 8.5 liters.
 During physical activity and exercise, the body’s need for oxygen increases, and then the lung ventilation rate can increase from 120 to 160 liters per minute.

 To find out how effectively we breathe, we need to calculate the amount of alveolar ventilation.
 Pulmonary ventilation, or the minute volume of air passing through the lungs, can be known by multiplying the tidal volume and the respiratory rate.

-A person who is constantly sitting, doing no physical work or exercising, has a reduced ability to transport oxygen to the tissues.
+A person who is continually sitting, doing no physical work or exercising, has a reduced ability to transport oxygen to the tissues.
 Both the body and the brain can suffer.

 “The supply of oxygen to the body is directly related to aerobic capacity, which is the basis for improving any performance.

-The benefits of the exercises are also much higher if they are accompanied by the right breathing rhythm.
+The benefits of the exercises are also much higher if the right breathing rhythm accompanies them.
 “By paying attention to both breathing and the current movement, it is possible to feel your body better.
 It is more likely to prevent excessive muscle tension and thus prolong performance.
 Therefore, it is advisable to choose such training, especially for beginners, where it is possible to monitor your breathing.

 For example, start with personal training or in smaller training groups.
-Those who start alone could choose activities that involve the same movement thousands of times, such as cycling and walking.
-If you systematically monitor your breathing during training, you will have the connection to observe the same things in your daily life.
+Those who begin alone could choose activities that involve the same movement thousands of times, such as cycling and walking.
+If you systematically monitor your breathing during training, you will connect to observe the same things in your daily life.

-In particular, when practicing abdominal breathing, emphasize pulling out the middle part when breathing thin, not just strong.
+When practicing abdominal breathing, emphasize pulling out the middle part when breathing thin, not just healthy.
 “It happens that when you breathe in, your stomach moves forward.
 It is best to practice it on your back, with your legs bent at the knees.
-But later, try it by walking, doing exercises … and so everywhere.
-The back should not be concave, because then the back becomes tense when pulled into the abdomen.
+But later, try it by walking, doing exercises and so everywhere.
+The back should not be concave because then the back becomes tense when pulled into the abdomen.
 By practicing systematically, the slogan “Breathe slim!”
 It can also become a reality.
-“Now there are no more exercises an hour three times a week that affect the muscles.
+“Now, there are no more exercises an hour three times a week that affect the muscles.
 Just every waking moment in the day.

 Practice conscious breathing!

-* To get started, don’t try to change or direct your breathing, just watch closely how your body wants to breathe.
+* To get started, don’t try to change or direct your breathing; watch closely how your body wants to breathe.
 Allow your body to breathe effortlessly and naturally while breathing full attention.
 Make breathing monitoring a daily habit. https://youtu.be/kW-IFfuq-tA

 * Sit with your back straight, keep your head up and your shoulders free.
 Put one hand on your stomach.
-Take a deep breath so that the abdomen moves with you (when you inhale, the abdomen moves forward, when you exhale, it moves back towards the spine).
+Please take a deep breath so that the abdomen moves with you (when you inhale, the belly moves forward, when you exhale, it moves back towards the spine).
 Make sure that the hand on the abdomen moves with breathing!

 Small breathing exercises:

 Calm and deep breathing helps very well here as well.
-It is important to be fully attentive when breathing, to feel the movement of air in the nostrils, and to keep the stomach soft and relaxed.
+It is essential to be fully attentive when breathing, feel the air movement in the nostrils, and keep the stomach soft and relaxed.

 In the case of drowsiness, it is worth stretching your back and taking a few deep breaths.
 It also brightens and energizes the breathing through the right nostril.